microsoft/AirSim/docs/build_linux.md

 cd AirSim
 ```

+On MacOS Catalina, AirSim should use llvm@8 or  clang 8 to build for compatibility with UE 4.25.
+On MacOS Big Sur, Airsim
+needs the llvm@12 for Unreal Engine 2.26 and higher.

-  By default AirSim uses clang 8 to build for compatibility with UE 4.25.
-The setup script will install the right version of cmake, llvm, and eigen.
+The setup script will attempt to install the right version of cmake, llvm, and eigen.
+The variables to inspect
+in the script are `CC` and `CXX` variables that set by build.sh and make sure they match your version of macOS.

 ```bash
 ./setup.sh